Robert Zemeckis' unproduced projects: The Cove TV series

-Be More Chill film adaptation
+Be More Chill

 On October 20, 2018, it was reported that Zemeckis would've produced the film adaptation of Joe Iconis' musical adaptation of the novel Be More Chill through ImageMovers, but Shawn Levy and Greg Berlanti acquired the project.

+Mr. Lucky

+On April 15, 2021, it was reported that Zemeckis would develop and produce Aaron and Jordan Kandell's original comedy pitch Mr. Lucky for his ImageMovers production company.

+Real Steel TV series

+On January 14, 2022, it was reported that a television series based on Real Steel was in early development for Disney+, with Zemeckis and Jack Rapke of Compari Entertainment set to executive produce.